JoannaKadlubowska/TrellAPI.Postman/README.md

-# Trello API testing with Postman
+## Trello API testing with Postman
-This project was created as a practise realised during COLT project organised by Cherry-IT (conducted by Anna Czyrko: linkedin.com/in/ania-czyrko-05933aa1).
+This project was created as a practise realised during project COLT 1/2023 organised by Cherry-IT (conducted by Anna Czyrko: [linkedin.com/in/ania-czyrko-05933aa1](https://www.linkedin.com/in/ania-czyrko-05933aa1/)).

 Technology stacks: Postman